 1. This is the first of a series of letters that take us deep into the personal life of Pliny.
 As a result, these letters reflect more of Pliny than me.
 The last two letters are not found in the Melmouth/Bosanquet translation and so I use the more standard descriptors.

 2. Calpurnia married Pliny about 100 CE.
 Both had grown up on the shores of Lake Como near the town of Comus.
 Both had been cared for by C. Hispulla, (also called Calpurnia, but i have chosen a more formal address to prevent confusion with Calpurnia, the wife).
 Both Calpurnia and Pliny are orphans, taken into and cared for (at different times) by C. Hispulla and their extended families.

-3. I have commenced using salutations (although missing from the standard texts, having regard to the fragment of the text preserved at the Pierpont Morgan Library New York, and have concluded letters with "Vale" which has a slightly different emotional impact to "Farewell".
+3. I have commenced using salutations (although missing from many common translations, having regard to the fragment of the text preserved at the Pierpont Morgan Library New York, and have concluded letters with "Vale" which has a slightly different emotional impact to "Farewell".